pmlmodelling/ersem/README.md

 to the latest by running the Python script `testcases/update.py` with one argument: the path to your old fabm.yaml file.

 This script requires a recent version of Python 2.X and the [pyyaml package](http://pyyaml.org).
-Ideally, you also have the latest version of the Python front end to FABM-ERSEM installed;
+Ideally, you also have the latest version of [the Python front end to FABM-ERSEM](#python-front-end) installed;
-that enables the update script to clean up the yaml file and add docuemntation to it.
+this enables the update script to clean up the yaml file and add documentation to it.